Best Apps to Use with Skylight Calendar (2026)

 ---

-2. Google Calendar (Required for Skylight)
+2. Google Calendar (Common Sync Layer)

-Google Calendar acts as:
+Google Calendar often serves as:

-- the connection point between tools
+- a connection point between apps

 ---